yetanotherchris/ingester/README.md

 ### Configuration

 All directories are ingested into a single collection.
-Configure via environment variables or a `.env` file:
+Configure via environment variables:

 | Variable | Default | Description |
 |---|---|---|